smkerr/COVID-test-validation/README.md

-# Data Structures & Algorithms Final Project
+# Data Structures & Algorithms Final Project:
-## Recognising COVID Rapid Test Results
+# *Recognising COVID Rapid Test Results*

 ### Objective
 * COVID rapid tests will continue to play a key role in the post-pandemic world